 Make sure you download the newest available version of drivers for your GPU.
 Once your drivers are done downloading you’re free to install them.

 After the installation process, restart your PC once more.
-Once it finishes rebooting, you’re good to go!
+Once it finishes rebooting, you’re good to go and play to your heart’s content!
 Your old graphics card was completely removed and your new one has successfully taken its place.

 There you have it!
 That’s everything you should consider before, during, and after upgrading your graphics card – and then some.